SPANDigital/presidium/content/_prerequisites/02-environment-setup/03-docker.md

 1. The container will start building, this could take a few minutes the first time as it is downloading the required images.

 1. A popup asking to "Add Development Configuration Files" may appear, select Jekyll (Community).
-You may need to click on the "Show All Definitions..." to find it.
+The developer may need to click on the "Show All Definitions..." to find it.
 This popup will only appear if the repository does not already contain a `'.devcontainer'` folder containing the environment configuration details.

 1. The development container will continue building, the very bottom left corner of VS Code should say: `Dev Container: Jekyll (Community)` once the environment is ready.